Ndutaw/alx-system_engineering-devops/0x01-shell_permissions/README.md

 other users-all permissions
-script that sets the mode of the file hello to this -rwxr-x-wx script that sets the mode of the file hello same as olleh's mode
+script that sets the mode of the file hello to this -rwxr-x-wx script that sets the mode of the file hello same as olleh's mode adds executr permissions to all subdirectories of the current directory for the owner,the group owner and all other users